fmintar1/fmintar1/README.md

 ### Welcome to my GIT!
 Feel free to browse all of my past labs and projects.
 Have fun!!!

 - :star2: My name is Freddy Mintarja.
-Currently I am a student at https://www.zipcodewilmington.com with the cohort class of Java 8.2.
-With approximately 1200 hours of lecture and practice in 13 weeks, I am going to graduate by January 20, 2022 with the required skills and tools necessary to achieve my goal to become a Software Developer.
+I have just graduated from [Zip Code Wilmington](https://www.zipcodewilmington.com) with the cohort class of Java 8.2.
+With approximately 1200 hours of lecture and practice in 13 weeks, I have required the basic skills and tools necessary to achieve my goal to become a Software Developer.

 - 🧠 I’m currently learning about Java with minors in JavaScript, TypeScript, HTML, SQL, Spring, SpringBoot, Maven, and Python.